 Once you’ve opened the doors of your pharmacy, you may want to hold a “grand opening.”
 Plan for this event to occur several weeks after you have actually opened to ensure that things are running smoothly.

 Start spreading the word right away.
-Contact your local referral sources by reaching out in person and/or by letter to local physicians, hospital discharge planners, senior centers, hospices and so on to let them know that you are in business.
-Encourage them to patronize the pharmacy by offering discounts on products or some other enticement.
+Contact your local referral sources by reaching out in person and/or by letter to local physicians, hospital discharge planners, senior centers, hospices, and so on to let them know that you’re in business.
+Encourage them to support the pharmacy by offering discounts on products or some other enticement.

 You’ve no doubt heard the phrase, “It pays to advertise.”
 With that in mind, you may want to display signage and use banners, balloons and other promotional tactics to announce the opening of your pharmacy.
 You may also want to consider holding a wellness screening event to alert new patients and customers to your pharmacy and the services you provide.

 Remember, marketing should be an ongoing process of communicating with customers and prospects as often as possible.
 So, once you’ve established your presence in the community, continue your marketing efforts in order to keep your business “top of mind.”